Andaroth/First-Perso-Symfony/README.md

 #### Twig

 Using twig in Symfony is awesome.
 I really like the way it works, it's much easier to make and include little components with parameters this way.
-I feel like it's the front-end taste's extension I've been looking for for years.
+It feels like I always needed it.

 ## About me
 Always learning web developer.
 You can check [my website](https://axelfiolle.be) for more projects.